FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/generating-historical-context-information-sth-comet.md

 ## MongoDB historical output

-We can connect to the mongoDB container and access all registered entities to the Orion Context Broker.
+We can connect to the MongoDB container and access all registered entities to the Orion Context Broker.
 We can check as well all historical data that has been generated

 > docker exec -it mongo mongo